In this post:

 A simple, “good to see you again!” as they walk through your doors may be all it takes to make them feel valued and earn their trust.
 (Not to mention, it will impress that new visitor.
 They’ll see you care about your customers, and they’ll want to be one of those repeat shoppers.)

 When customers feel the love, so to speak, they are far more likely to do repeat business with you.
 And as studies have shown, a loyal, repeat customer is worth up to 10 times their initial purchase, maybe even more.
-And, as we’ve discussed before, repeat business can have far-reaching financial benefits for your business.
-It can increase your revenues by 47% alone.
+And, repeat business can have far-reaching financial benefits for your business.
+It can increase your revenue by 47% alone.

 Remember: Better customer relationships are a two-way street

 The relationship you have with your customers is a two-way street.
-As they repeatedly support your business, you should take the extra minute to get to know your customers.
-You should also benefit from the extra effort you put in to know who your customers are.
+As they repeatedly support your business, you should take the extra minute to get to know them.
+You should also benefit from the extra effort you put in to know who these more valuable customers are.

 Don’t be afraid to ask your best customers for some feedback, especially those that are coming in frequently and spending a decent amount with you.
 Ask them to rate your business online, leave a recommendation, and to share links to your store on their social media profiles.
-They’ll be happy to help and even flattered you value their opinion.
+They’ll likely be happy to help and will be flattered you value their opinion.

-Keeping track of all your customers can be tough.
+Keeping track of all your customers can be tough, or even impossible for some small businesses.
 Why not let Womply do the work for you?

 Womply turns every transaction into a customer profile that gets better with time.
-If you use Womply, we’ll create a complete customer directory for you—right down to finding email addresses for many of your best customers.
+Womply CRM is the first and only small business software that creates and populates a complete customer directory for you—right down to finding email addresses and contact info for your best customers.
 Reach out for a free 10-minute walkthrough.